2022 12 Hours of Sebring: Entries

 A total of 53 cars took part in the event, split across five classes.
 7 were entered in DPi, 8 in LMP2, 10 in LMP3, 11 in GTD Pro, and 17 in GTD.

-All seven cars which contested the season-opening 24 Hours of Daytona returned, albeit with altered driver lineups.
-Neel Jani was drafted in to replace Kevin Magnussen in Chip Ganassi Racing's #02 entry, with Magnussen rejoining Haas F1 Team following the departure of Nikita Mazepin.
+In DPI, all seven cars which contested the season-opening 24 Hours of Daytona returned, albeit with altered driver lineups.
+Neel Jani was drafted in to replace Kevin Magnussen in Chip Ganassi Racing's No. 02 entry, with Magnussen rejoining Haas F1 Team following the departure of Nikita Mazepin.
 Meyer Shank Racing's Hélio Castroneves was replaced by Stoffel Vandoorne due to the former's IndyCar commitments, while Ryan Hunter-Reay (Chip Ganassi Racing) and José María López (Ally Cadillac Racing) replaced Scott Dixon and Jimmie Johnson respectively for the same reason.
 LMP2 saw eight of the ten entries return, with G-Drive Racing by APR's pair of entries being the lone absence.
 In LMP3, Mühlner Motorsport dropped to a single entry, while Jr III Racing and FastMD Racing made their 2022 debuts, boosting the class to 10 entries.

-GTD Pro saw the introduction of Racers Edge Motorsports and their Acura NSX GT3 Evo22, while WeatherTech Racing returned with their #97 Mercedes-AMG GT3 Evo following a planned one-off at the 24 Hours of Daytona.
-Aaron Telitz also replaced Texas-bound Kyle Kirkwood in the #12 Lexus, while Scott Andrews filled Telitz's seat in the #14.
-The absence of KCMG's Porsche, the #4 Corvette, and WeatherTech Racing's #15 Mercedes saw the entry list fall to 11.
+GTD Pro saw the introduction of Racers Edge Motorsports and their Acura NSX GT3 Evo22, while WeatherTech Racing returned with their No. 97 Mercedes-AMG GT3 Evo following a planned one-off at the 24 Hours of Daytona.
+Aaron Telitz also replaced Texas-bound Kyle Kirkwood in the No. 12 Lexus, while Scott Andrews filled Telitz's seat in the No. 14.
+The absence of KCMG's Porsche, the #4 Corvette, and WeatherTech Racing's No. 15 Mercedes saw the entry list fall to 11.

 17 cars were listed in GTD, five fewer than the field that contested the 24 Hours of Daytona.
 Paul Miller Racing made their 2022 debut, while entries from Team TGM, TR3 Racing, GMG Racing, T3 Motorsport, SunEnergy1 Racing, and Northwest AMR were dropped.

+Practice

+There were four practice sessions preceding the start of the race on Saturday, 3 on Thursday and one on Friday.
+The first two session 90 minute sessions were on Thursday morning and afternoon.
+The third held later that evening ran for 90 minutes while the fourth session on Friday lasted 15 minutes.

 Qualifying

+Friday's morning qualifying was broken into three sessions, with one session for the DPi and LMP2, LMP3, GTD Pro and GTD classes, which lasted for 15 minutes each, and a ten minute interval between the sessions.
+The rules dictated that all teams nominated a driver to qualify their cars, with the Pro-Am (LMP2/LMP3/GTD) classes requiring a Bronze/Silver Rated Driver to qualify the car.
+The competitors' fastest lap times determined the starting order.
+IMSA then arranged the grid to put DPis ahead of the LMP2, LMP3, GTD Pro, and GTD cars.